fbablu/dormdash/README.md

 ## 🎯 Project Scope

 DormDash focuses on direct delivery services between Vanderbilt students.
 Initially targeting Vanderbilt's campus and surrounding Taste of Nashville (ToN) restaurants (40+ restaurants and 31 residential colleges), with future expansion plans to other campuses.
+The main goal is to foster a community of Peer2Peer deliveries, where students on campus can get convenient deliveries at their favorite campus card restaurants.

 ## ✨ Key Features